dakshshah96/awesome-startup-credits/README.md

 ### Business Suites

-- [Zoho One for Startups](https://www.zoho.com/one/startups.html) - Zoho One is a bundle of 40 different applications, for both web and mobile.
-You can pick any of the apps from this assorted suite, and be business sorted.
+- [Zoho One for Startups](https://www.zoho.com/one/startups/) - Zoho One is a bundle of 40 different applications, for both web and mobile.
+Eligible startups get a one-year free Zoho One subscription.
 - [Zendesk](https://www.zendesk.com/startups/) - Get a year of Zendesk for free while you get your startup off the ground.

 ### Cloud Computing